MicrosoftDocs/architecture-center/docs/anti-patterns/extraneous-fetching/index.md

 ### Performing a resource-specific analysis of the slow-running queries

-Examining the queries frequently performed against a data source, and the way in which an application uses this information, can provide an insight into how key operations might be speeded up.
-In some cases, it may be advisable to partition resources horizontally if different attributes of the data (columns in a relational table, or fields in a NoSQL store) are accessed separately by different functions; this can help to reduce contention; often 90% of operations are run against 10% of the data held in the various data sources, so spreading this load may improve performance.
+Examining the queries frequently performed against a data source, and the way an application uses this information, can provide insight into how key operations might be speeded up.
+In some cases, it may be advisable to partition resources horizontally if different attributes of the data (columns in a relational table, or fields in a NoSQL store) are accessed separately by different functions,this can help to reduce contention.
+Often 90% of operations are run against 10% of the data held in the various data sources, so spreading this load may improve performance.

 Depending on the nature of the data store, you may be able to exploit the features